speed47/btrfs-list/README.md

 # Overview

-Btrfs is a great filesystem, but its userland tools are not very user-frienfly yet.
+Btrfs is a great filesystem, but its userland tools are not very user-frienfly yet!
 As a long-time user, I've developed `btrfs-list` as a wrapper to make sense out of the `btrfs sub list` and `btrfs qgroup show` commands.

 You need `btrfs-list` if either: